etagwerker/etagwerker.com/_posts/2016-04-26-You-are-not-entitled-to-anything.markdown

 ---
 title: You are not entitled to anything
 description: >-
-  Just because you are you it doesn’t mean that you are entitled to something.
+  Just because you are you it doesn't mean that you are entitled to something.
   This is the truth, especially if you are starting a new...
 date: '2016-04-26T00:37:34.610Z'
 categories: []